samdark/yii2-cookbook/book/response-formats.md

 Working with different response types
 =====================================

+Web and mobile applications are more than just rendered HTML nowadays.
+Modern architecture moves the UI to the client, where all user interactions are handled by the client-side, utilizing server APIs to drive the frontend.
+The JSON and XML formats are often used for serializing and transmitting structured data over a network, so the ability to create such responses is a must for any modern server framework.

 Response formats
 ----------------

-As you probably know, in Yii2 you need to `return()` the result from your action, instead of echoing it directly:
+As you probably know, in Yii2 you need to `return` the result from your action, instead of echoing it directly:

 ```php
 // returning HTML result